General Information on Public Comments

 - Sensitive personal information such as personal medical or educational records or information pertaining to legal proceedings.

-- Detailed personally identifiable information about minors.
+- Detailed personally identifiable information about third parties.